Frost Aster Flower That Resembles a Daisy

 The plant began in states like Kentucky, Illinois, and Missouri and spread to most of the Eastern half of the country.
 It is also present in Washington state.
 It is a native plant to the United States and is one of the country's most common types of aster.
 In truth, it can grow nearly anywhere, and when left unattended, it will do just that.
 It spreads quickly, so if you want to keep it in one place, you need to tend it and ensure that the seeds are collected before they have a chance to spread.

-The plant grows only about two and four feet tall, but each can spread from about two feet wide to around four feet wide.
+The daisy-like plant grows only about two and four feet tall, but each can spread from about two feet wide to around four feet wide.
 The frost aster blooms from August to October and is a gorgeous natural plant that anyone can add to their flower garden and expect great results.
 They are easy to grow and nurture.
 They require full sun to partial shade and only a medium amount of water.
 This plant is considered a wildflower in some areas because it grows well without intentional planting.

 Frost aster attract butterflies, making them an even more pretty flower to plant